tumbislav/SvgMapper/README.md

 For guidelines on contributing to SvgMapper, see [here](https://github.com/tumbislav/SvgMapper/wiki/Contributing).

 ##Installing
+To get the installable release, go over to [sourceforge](https://sourceforge.net/projects/svgmapper).

 Setting up SvgMapper is simple, you can find some notes [here](https://github.com/tumbislav/SvgMapper/wiki/Installing).

 ###Running SvgMapper